NitroBTW/osuscorecard-api/README.md

 - **TypeScript Migration**: Full conversion to TypeScript for improved type safety and developer experience
 - **Improved Performance**: Better code organization and build optimization

-##  **Less vibe coded slop!**

-Of course the osu! community hates AI, and to be honest for anything other than throw-away code I sorta hate it too.
-But for a project like this last year, I had zero web development experience at all.
-I was good at python and that's it, so it was originally made in python and then turned into a barely working website by Claude and ChatGPT.
-Since then, I've gained some TypeScript and general web-dev experience and decided to completely rewrite the codebase in TypeScript.
-Any future features will be completely human written and the design will be human made too :D

 ## Tech Stack

 - **Language**: TypeScript